Online Medical Assistant Programs in Kentucky: Choosing a School

 How do I become a certified clinical medical assistant in Kentucky?

-Kentucky does not have specific licensing or certification requirements for medical assistants.
 The Kentucky Board of Medical Licensure does not require medical assistants to show proof of certification, registration, or a license.
-But, obtaining a certificate and passing the associated exam is a requirement for some employers.
+However, obtaining a certificate and passing the associated exam is required by some employers.

-Generally, you first need to apply for and attend an online medical assistant program in Kentucky.
-After graduating, you’ll take an exam to validate your skills and become a Certified Medical Assistant in one of the available specialties.
-Though it’s not a requirement, getting certified can make your application stand out and allow you to qualify for better job opportunities.
-Certification can also help you stand out if you decide to apply for LPN bridge programs or other continuing education degrees.
+Generally, you must complete an online medical assistant program in Kentucky and then take an exam to validate your skills and become a Certified Medical Assistant.
+Getting certified qualifies you for better job opportunities and helps you stand out as an applicant for LPN bridge programs or other continuing education degrees.

-What is the least expensive medical assistant program in KY?
+What is the least expensive medical assistant program in Kentucky?

-The cost of attending an online medical assistant program in Kentucky differs from school to school.
-However, the Kentucky Community & Technical College System claims it has the lowest tuition in Kentucky.
-It offers Medical Assisting diplomas and associate degrees at 10 locations throughout the state.
+The cost of attending an online medical assistant program in Kentucky varies, but the Kentucky Community & Technical College System claiming the lowest tuition in Kentucky.

 Can I complete a medical assistant program online?

-It is possible to complete a medical assistant program entirely online.
-Several online medical assistant programs in Kentucky offer fully online options, while others provide hybrid options that combine online coursework with limited, in-person training.
-Some programs offer an opportunity to complete clinical hours, which must be completed in person in a clinical setting.
+Yes, you can complete a medical assistant program entirely online.
+Several programs in Kentucky offer fully online options, while others provide hybrid options that combine online coursework with limited, in-person training.

 How long does it take to become a medical assistant in Kentucky?